kritzikratzi/ofxAvCodec/readme.md

 ofxAvCodec
 ===

+# Announcement

+This library will soon be renamed and split in two libraries:

+* **ofxFFMpegUtils** will contain the source code from this repository (readers and writers for audio/video writer)
+* **ofxFFMpegLibs** will provide only the ffmpeg headers and binaries for as many platforms as possible.

+The reason behind this is that it will allow me to quickly switch between different versions of the ffmpeg builds, and it will make it possible to easily use your own minimized builds only supporting the necessary encoders/decoders.

+Keep watching this readme for further updates.

+# Also announcements

+* The osx version in first binary release contains an accidental dependency to libsdl and libxz.
+* Development of video support takes place on the `video` branch.

+### About

 So... what is it? <br>
 A small wrapper around libavcodec - the magic library that is painful to use, but basically the only cross platform way to read and write in many different media formats.